-- 2.6 Key personnel include the head of production, the head of quality control and the authorized person.
+2.6 Key personnel include the head of production, the head of quality control and the quality assurance.
 Normally, key posts should be occupied by full-time personnel.
 The heads of production and quality control should be independent of each other.
-In large organizations, it may be necessary to delegate some of the functions; however, the responsibility cannot be delegated. - 2.7 Key personnel responsible for supervising the manufacture and quality control of veterinary products should possess a basic degree of scientific education and practical experience.
-Their education should include the study of an appropriate combination of:
+In large organizations, it may be necessary to delegate some of the functions; however, the responsibility cannot be delegated.